New Jersey’s cannabis market is opening on Thursday, 4/21. Seven medical dispensary chains will be allowed to sell adult-use cannabis.

 - The Botanist (owned by Acreage Holdings) in Egg Harbor.

 Several companies have dispensaries that will not be open for adult-use sales on Thursday.
-For example, Ascend’s Montclair location, the first medical dispensary in New Jersey, will not be open for sales on Thursday.
+For example, Ascend’s Montclair location, the first medical dispensary in New Jersey, will not be open for sale on Thursday.

 Only one ounce of flower will be permitted for purchase at the dispensaries.
 Adults are legally allowed to possess up to six ounces of cannabis.